-Hungary: State does not consider EU funding for TPP Matra expansion22.
-June 2017. / SEE Energy News
+Hungary: State does not consider EU funding for TPP Matra expansion, SEE Energy News

 Hungarian Minister for National Development Janos Fonagy said that the state does not consider applying for the EU funding of the project for the expansion of thermal power plant Matra.

 Minister Fonagy explained that Matrai Eromu Zrt, the company that operates the plant, is majority owned by German RWE and the state has only a minority stake, thus it will not seek the support from EU funds for this project.